Jawahar Navodaya Vidyalaya Selection Test (JNVST)

 Profit & Loss: Calculating profit, loss, and percentage profit/loss

-🚀 Profit and Loss are essential concepts in mathematics that help us understand how much money we gain or lose in a transaction.
-These concepts are widely used in daily life, especially in buying and selling goods.
-Let's explore these concepts with examples from a local Indian market.
+🚀 Profit and Loss is a fundamental concept in mathematics that helps us understand how much money we gain or lose in a transaction.
+This concept is widely used in daily life, especially in buying and selling goods.
+Let's explore this topic with simple examples and explanations.

 Examples💡